RESEARCH AND METHODOLOGICAL

 In Brief (Full Statement Available Upon Request)

-This research so far has resulted in five refereed journal articles, five peer-reviewed chapters in edited volumes, and a handful of smaller publications.
-I currently have six co-authored articles under various stages of journal review, one additional chapter in a peer-reviewed volume under contract and forthcoming, and a number of single and co-authored works in progress.
+This research so far has resulted in nine refereed journal articles, five peer-reviewed chapters in edited volumes, and a handful of smaller publications.
+I currently have four co-authored articles under various stages of journal review and a number of single and co-authored works in progress.
 Three of these single-authored studies stem from my dissertation research, which explored media coverage and online activity of a community of men— incels (short for involuntary celibates)— surrounding an inability to find sexual partners.
 These studies include: a hyperlink network analysis to map incel geographies online and their connections with other supremacist and extremist groups; a computational analysis (topic modeling, network analysis and community detection) to identify discursive frames used by incels on the largest online incel forum; and, a computational framing analysis of incels in U.S. news media coverage.
-Taken together, these studies shed light on the discourse by and around the movement, its social network structure, and its deployment of masculinity and racialized/gendered discourses for political ends.
+Taken together, these studies shed light on the discourse by and around the community, its social network structure, and its deployment of masculinity and racialized/gendered discourses for political ends.